Austine-Omondi/PortfolioProjects/Bank Customer Churn Project/CASE_STUDY.md

 ## Dataset

-The dataset contains **10,000 records**, with one row per customer.
-The analysed fields include:
+The dataset contains **10,000 records**, with each row representing one customer.
+The fields used in the analysis include:

 - Customer ID
 - Country